2gauravc/esql_init/README.md

 The data/ folder also has a file called datafilemap.txt.
 This has the data file name to the database table mapping information.

-To read the data from the files one by one and write to the corresponding data table, type the below.
+To read the data from the files one by one and write to the corresponding database table, use the below.

 ```
 python insert_data_tables.py --datamap='data/datafilemap.txt'